Mary’s Part

 As each remembered Mary’s part.

-Did that sweet fragrance hedge Him in
+Did that sweet fragrance hedge Him in,

-Did burly soldiers stop and question,
+Did the soldiers stop and question,

-Why such a scent was all about Him?
+Why the scent was all about Him?

-His robe was taken and thrown aside,
+His robe was taken, thrown aside,

 Yet wisps of perfume still abide